At $35 to $39 per share, Poshmark’s IPO could 5x its last private valuation – TechCrunch

 Poshmark’s $35 to $39 per-share IPO price interval could change, but even if it fails to rise, the company’s implied valuation is a dramatic step up from prior rounds.

-As with Affirm, let’s calculate Poshmark’s valuation using both simple and fully-diluted share counts.
+As with Affirm, let’s calculate Poshmark’s valuation using both simple and fully diluted share counts.
 The latter takes into account shares that have been earned, but not yet exercised or converted.

 Here’s the company’s valuation range using a simple share count, inclusive of its underwriters’ option to purchase 990,000 shares at its IPO price: